sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Execution took 00:00:01.1230870 (1123 ms)
 ```

-### New-SFWorksheet - Create New Worksheet Only If It Does Not Exists From Worksheet File
+### New-SFFilter - Create New Filter Only If It Does Not Exists From Filter File
 Create new Filter from Filter file only if it doesn't already exist:
 ```
 PS > New-SFFilter -AuthContext $appContext -FilterFile path/to/myfilter.json -ActionIfExists Skip